MStitterich-IU/dgs_detection/README.md

 iteration will save its results in a log file in the same folder as the one in which the models are stored.

 ### Evaluation
+In order to figure out the prediction accuracy of a trained model the `model_evaluation.py' file can be executed.
+It will asks users to select a folder where testing data has been stored.
+These recordings should **not** be the same as the training data used for training the model but separate recordings.
+In addition users will be prompted to pick a model that they want to evaluate.

+The evaluation procedure will use the selected model to try and predict the gestures that were performed in the testing data.
+After it has finished going through all the available testing data it will print out the accuracy score of the model's predictions.

 ### Live Gesture Recognition

+## Limitations